 The video will be accessible via the HTML document located inside the Content module and will play inside of D2L.

 Video attachments appear in different areas of the interface.
-For instance, instructors leaving feedback in the Assignments area are presented with an option to record a video (as illustrated directly below).
-Select the "Record" drop menu - then select the "Record Video" button.
+For instance, users creating a new thread in the discussions area are presented with an option to record a video.
+This option appears thoughout the interface.
+Select the "Record Video" button.

-Selecting the "Record Video" button spawns a dialogue box that allows the recording of a video.
-Steps to record a video are similar to those described previously.
+After selecting the "Record Video" button, steps to record a video are similar to those described previously.